 For instance, management practices that encourage healthy forest conditions in ponderosa pine in the montane zone will not be appropriate for lodgepole pine, spruce-fir, piñon-juniper or aspen forests.
 The needs of these forest types are vastly different, and therefore, effective management strategies to encourage healthy forests in these various types also will vary.

-Contact your local CSFS district or field office for assistance in this area.
+Contact your local CSFS field office for assistance in this area.

 Lodgepole Pine Management